Private First Class

 On the morning of Sunday, December 7, 1941, he was fishing along the shore of Pearl Harbor, next to his home.
 When the attack began, the Japanese Zero planes were so close that he could see the faces of the pilots.
-Once the bombing began, he stood speechless, wondering what was going on.
-Then his mother ran out of the house frantically screaming for him to get inside.
+Once the bombing began, Yoneda stood speechless, wondering what was going on.
+Then, his mother ran out of the house frantically screaming for him to get inside.

-While at Camp Shelby, Yoneda was assigned to C Battery of the 522nd Field Artillery Battalion.
-After basic training, specialized training, winter maneuvers in Louisiana, then D-Series maneuvers in the DeSoto National Forest near Camp Shelby, he left from Newport News, Virginia, on May 2, 1944, with the rest of the 442nd to the Mediterranean Theater of Operations.
-The two ships carrying the 522nd Field Artillery anchored in Brindisi and Bari on the east coast of Italy on May 28 before heading by train in boxcars to the staging area in Bagnoli near Naples.
-The entire 442nd went into combat on June 26 near Suvereto.
+While at Camp Shelby, Yoneda was assigned to C Battery of the 522nd Field Artillery Battalion of the 442nd Regimental Combat Team (RCT).
+After basic training, specialized training, winter maneuvers in Louisiana, then D-Series maneuvers in the DeSoto National Forest near Camp Shelby, he left with the Combat Team from Camp Shelby on April 22, 1944, by train to Camp Patrick Henry, Virginia.
+On May 2, they left from nearby Hampton Roads in a convoy of over 100 ships to the Mediterranean Theater of Operations.
+The two ships carrying the 522nd Field Artillery arrived at Brindisi and Bari on the east coast of Italy on May 28.
+The soldiers then loaded into boxcars and traveled by rail to their staging area in Bagnoli near Naples.
+There they unpacked their howitzer and weapons, re-equipping as a combat unit.
+Following a sea voyage by Landing Ship, Tank (LST), landing at the Anzio beachhead, and a motor convoy through the just liberated city of Rome, they joined up with the rest of the 442nd RCT and went into combat on June 26 near Suvereto.

 His daughter remembers that he was the cook for his unit, a job that he loved.
 And he enjoyed shooting “street craps” with his Army buddies.
 From training camp, he sent his mother a lovely red satin throw pillow embroidered “Camp Shelby, Mississippi.”

 He was a patient man, which showed in his favorite pastimes – fishing and growing orchids.
 He loved going fishing – from the shore, the pier, the breakwater.
-When he wasn’t fishing, he would tinker in the back yard, erecting ‘hot houses,’ made from green netting, to raise orchids.
+When he wasn’t fishing, he would tinker in the back yard, erecting hot houses made from green netting, to raise orchids.
 There were rows and rows of orchids, starting from the seedlings all the way to a full-size, blooming orchid.
-He had various species of orchids, but his favorite was the cattleya genus.”
+He had various species of orchids, but his favorite was the cattleya genus.
 He loved giving friends the fish that he had caught or one of his hundreds of orchids.
 On the weekends he would sell orchids at the nearby swap meet.